Talking therapies explained

 There are also self-help books and computer courses based on CBT to help you overcome common problems like depression.

-Unlike counselling and CBT, psychotherapy involves talking more about how your past influences what happens in the present and the choices you make.
+Unlike counselling and CBT, psychodynamic psychotherapy involves talking more about how your past influences what happens in the present and the choices you make.
 It tends to last longer than CBT and counselling.
 Sessions are an hour long and can continue for a year or more.

 In family therapy, a therapist (or pair of therapists) works with the whole family.
 The therapist explores their views and relationships to understand the problems the family is having.
 It helps family members communicate better with each other.